oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/lab1.md

 A **Data Loader task** helps you load diverse data set into data lakes, data marts, and data warehouses.
 A data loader task takes a source data entity, applies transformations (optional), and then loads the transformed data into a new target data entity, or updates an existing data entity.
 A data loader task supports transformations at the metadata and data levels.

-In this step of the Workshop, you will create a Data Loader task that will load Orders data from **REVENUE.csv** source file.
+In this step of the Workshop, you will create a Data Loader task that will load Orders data from many **REVENUE csv** source files.
 You will then fill up the null values for the Source Order Number and rename the Order Time zone field, and finally load data to **REVENUE_TARGET** table in Autonomous Data Warehouse.
 The Data Loader task will also create the target table on the Autonomous Data Warehouse.

 1. From your home screen of OCI-DI, click on Create data loader task on Quick actions.